O'Kelly Isley Jr.: Music career

+Personal life

-A heavyset man, Kelly contracted cancer and lost weight, which was shown on the group's album cover of Masterpiece.
+A heavyset man, Kelly lost weight, which was shown on the group's album cover of Masterpiece.
 On March 31, 1986, O'Kelly suddenly died of a heart attack at the age of 48 in his Alpine, New Jersey home leaving behind two sons, Frank and Doug.
 He is buried in George Washington Memorial Park in Paramus, New Jersey.

+Legacy

 The Isley Brothers' follow-up record following Kelly's death, Smooth Sailin', was dedicated to him and featured their tribute song, "Send A Message".
 Kelly Isley was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Isley Brothers in 1992.